sureshpandiyan1/htmlvideoplayerjs/readme.md

 # how to use it

-    // first you need to download icons  from my github repo - [icons]
+    // first you need to download icons  from github repo - [foldername: icons]
+    // second, you should to download stylesheet for htmlvideoplayerjs from github repo - [foldername: playerstyles]

+    // we want to make sure all things loaded properly for htmlvideoplayerjs

     import htmlvideoplayerjs from 'htmlvideoplayerjs'